Application Deadline for 2018 is May 1, 2018.

 or email firstname.lastname@example.org

-for further information and to submit your application
+for further information and to submit your application (by May 1, 2018).

 The MYPF was founded by former Peace Activist Trainees (PAT’s) and PAT parents to honor Mike Yarrow, WWFOR’s previous Organizer who died at the age of 74 from cancer on June 2, 2014.
 Mike founded the PAT program in 2000 with his wife Ruth, and provided key leadership to it for its 14 years of existence, offering training in nonviolent direct action and community organizing to nearly 100 graduates.